carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 - Zoom chat and a collaborative document (Google Documents since the Etherpad was down) to ask questions and communicate with
 - Small number of learners
 - Breakout rooms for support
-- Screen setup: if the learner did not have access to a second screen, to arrange your screen to see Zoom and application together
+- Arranging a screen to view both Zoom and the application together, if a second screen was not accessible
-- A lot of interrupting - Since the instructor was not able to see the chat, hands raised or red/green stickies most of the time.
+- A lot of interrupting - since the instructor was not able to see the chat, hands raised or red/green stickies most of the time
 - Technical instructor (certified Carpentries Instructor) running the Zoom room.
-A tablet allowed the technical instructor to have a 'learner' view.
+A tablet allowed the technical instructor to have a 'learner' view

 ![]({{ site.urlimg }}/blog/2020/05/south-african-online-workshop.png)

 ## Sticky feedback

-In what follows we summarise the learners' experiences from the [Data Carpentry Online Workshop](https://sadilar.github.io/2020-05-05-SA-ONLINE/)
+In what follows we summarise the learner experiences from the [Data Carpentry Online Workshop](https://sadilar.github.io/2020-05-05-SA-ONLINE/)

 #### What worked